cloud66/help-old/_posts/tutorials/1976-09-26-stack-failover.md

 ---
 layout: post
 template: one-col
-title:  "How to deal with a failover stack"
+title:  "How to deal with a failover group"
 so_title: "migrate"
 cloud66_text: "Try Cloud 66 for free"
 cloud66_sticky: true